-The Manager, the Investment Adviser and other companies within the Close Brothers group may, from time to time, act as investment managers or advisers to other trusts, funds or sub -funds that follow similar investment objectives to those of the Funds.
+The Manager, the Investment Adviser and other companies within the Close Brothers group may, from time to time, act as investment managers or advisers to other trusts, funds or sub-funds that follow similar investment objectives to those of the Funds.
 It is therefore possible that the Manager and/or the Investment Adviser may in the course of their business have potential conflicts of interest with the Trust or a particular Fund or between the Trust and other funds managed by the Manager.
-Each of the Manager and the Investment Adviser will, however, have regard in such event to its obligations under the Trust Deed and the Investment Management Agreement respectively and, in particular, to its obligations to other clients, when undertaking any investment business where potential conflicts of interest may arise.
+Each of the Manager and the Investment Adviser will, however, have regard in such event to its obligations under the Trust Deed and the Investment Management Agreement respectively and, in particular, to its obligation to act in the best interests of the Trust so far as practicable, having regard to its obligations to other clients, when undertaking any investment business where potential conflicts of interest may arise.
 Where a conflict of interest cannot be avoided, the Manager and the Investment Adviser will ensure that the Trust and other collective investment schemes it manages are fairly treated.